blundeln/pylens/README.rst

        netmask 255.255.255.0
        up flush-mail

-and we wish to programatically make some changes so that it becomes (the changes are highlighted with square brackets)::
+and we wish to programatically make some changes, so that it becomes this (the changes are highlighted with square brackets)::

   # Auto interfaces.